 Most of these side-effects arise when you've taken too much CBD.
 If you find that CBD makes you drowsy and you don't want this effect, you may need to adjust your CBD dose.

-The Takeaway: Can CBD Help You Sleep?
+The Takeaway: Can CBD Make You Tired?

 For some, CBD can make them feel tired or drowsy.
 For others, CBD is their go-to supplement to support their focus and alertness.
 The point is that CBD's diverse effects may produce different results for individuals.